tupian-language-resources/kahd/README.md

 # Katukinan-Arawan-Harakmbut Database (KAAHD)

-The Katukinan-Arawan-Apirunã-Harakmbut Database comprises lexical data from 18 doculects belonging to different language families whose genetic links are uncertain.
-This comprehensive database includes manually assigned simple and partial cognates, colexifications, as well as valuable notes.
-It adheres to the standardized CLDF format, facilitating easy sharing and accessibility.
-The database encompasses a wide range of concepts, including the well-known Swadesh List, culturally relevant items, and species of fauna and flora.
+The Katukinan-Arawan-Apirunã-Harakmbut Database comprises lexical data from 18 doculects spanning different language families with uncertain genetic links.
+This comprehensive database includes manually assigned simple and partial cognates, colexifications, and valuable notes, all organized in accordance with the standardized CLDF format for easy sharing and accessibility.
+It covers a broad spectrum of concepts, encompassing the renowned Swadesh List, culturally significant items, as well as various species of fauna and flora.

 ## How to cite